Default effect: Loss aversion

 Seen from plan A being the default, plans B and C constitute losses in the savings dimension.
 Seen from plan C being the default, however, plans A and B constitute losses in the consumption dimension.
-According to the theory of loss aversion, that dimension which is considered a loss influences the decision stronger than that which is considered a gain.
-Hence for either default A or C, the loss-averse agent would choose sticking with the default.
+According to the theory of loss aversion, that dimension which is considered a loss influences the decision more strongly than that which is considered a gain.
+Hence for either default A or C, the loss-averse agent would choose to stick with the default.

 Recommendation

-If an agent interprets the default as a signal from the policy maker, whom he or she sufficiently trusts, he or she might rationally decide to stick with this default.
+If an agent interprets the default as a signal from the policymaker, whom he or she sufficiently trusts, he or she might rationally decide to stick with this default.
 That the policy maker sets a default is interpreted as an implicit recommendation to choose that default option.
 The information taken from this recommendation might be sufficient to change some people's preferences.

 Change of meaning

 Defaults also might affect the meaning of choice options and thus agents' choices over them.
 For example, it has been shown that under an opt-in policy in organ donation choosing not to become an organ donor is perceived as a choice of little moral failing.
 Under an opt-out policy, in contrast, choosing not to be an organ donor is perceived as morally more deficient.
-Alternatively, families may perceive those choosing to be an organ donor under an opt-out system as less committed than those in an opt-in system, and so refuse to allow their relatives organs to be harvested These differences in evaluation might affect the rational choice over these options.
+Alternatively, families may perceive those choosing to be an organ donor under an opt-out system as less committed than those in an opt-in system, and so refuse to allow their relative's organs to be harvested.
+These differences in evaluation might affect the rational choice over these options.